danipy2/as2svtask2/README.md

 # Todo List App

-A simple todo list web application built using HTML, CSS, and JavaScript.
+A simple todo list web application built using HTML, CSS, and JavaScript and typescript

 ## Features